p-vdp/wkls/README.md

 To generate a wkt of a city use subtype, 'locality':

-!!!note
-    Make sure to use the country and state filter when filtering by city_name.
+Make sure to use the country and state filter when filtering by `city_name`.
 There may be more than one city with the same name.

 ```python
 country_iso = "US" # ISO code of the country